sharco-code/File-Name-Editor/README.md

 If you have a file called "3 - Linkin Park - Forgotten.mp3", run the program and now your song is called "Linkin Park - Forgotten.mp3"

 # HOW TO USE
-Put the .exe in the folder where the files you want to rename are located
+Put the .exe in the folder where the files you want to rename are located and run it